Title: The Air That Angels Breathe

 John snorted and choked briefly on laughter.
 “Thanks.”

 “Why do you hide it?
-I mean—it’s rare.
-I don’t think I’ve ever heard of a wing mutation before.
+I don’t think I’ve ever heard of a wing mutation before, but surely, it’s not a problem.
 McKay’s mutation is pretty slick but not unique.”

 “Keller is something else,” Evan finally said.
 “She was looking at you like she wanted to see what your insides look like.”